-Navigating teenage years is a difficult and confusing process.
+There is a growing market for teen self-help books.
+Books that offer advice of topics that would not have been the focus of the publishing market five years ago are necessary to help teens navigate a challenging and at times scary world.
 Teens have questions and face new situations that range from etiquette questions to relationships with friends, family, and the opposite sex.
 They have concerns about puberty and sexual health.
 They struggle with identity and finding a place in the world where they are comfortable.
-While today's teens seem more willing to talk to their parents regarding their questions, there is still a market and a need for materials that answers teens' questions and perhaps provide guidance as teens make their way through the turbulent waters of adolescence.
+Parents are where teens should first look for help with all of these issues but sadly family units are not as strong as in the past and the market and need for materials that answer teens' questions and that provide guidance to teens are more crucial than ever to have in collections both in schools and public libraries.